WittySkates/C-Shell/README.md

 * Pipes and I/O work together

 #### Background Tasks
-* can run tasks in the background
+* Can run tasks in the background

-#### Enviromental Vairable Expansion
+#### Environmental Variable Expansion
-* this is working
+* This is working

 #### Alias Expansion
-* this is working
+* This is working

 #### Shell Robustness
 * Our shell did not crash once in the tests that we ran

 #### NOTE
-* commands like ./nutshell < test.txt have botched output...
+* Commands like ./nutshell < test.txt have botched output...
 But the output is correct!!

 ## Tasks Not Completed
 #### Wildcard Matching